 - How are Ballet passphrase entropy and private key entropy are matched correctly during the manufacturing process?

-- How do you verify that each Ballet wallet’s private key entropy can be decrypted by the passphrase entropy before selling wallets to the public?
+- How do you verify that each Ballet Cold Storage's private key entropy can be decrypted by the passphrase entropy before selling cold storage cards to the public?

 - How is it possible to generate a private key entropy without knowing the passphrase entropy needed to decrypt it?